AMZN

 Balance sheet position

-Balance sheet positioning remains net cash positive at $54.6B, with leverage manageable against aws cash flow.
+Balance sheet positioning currently reflects net debt of ($22.4B), with leverage manageable against aws cash flow.

 Valuation methods